irsbugs/WebSocket/README.md

 The "data" scheme could include a binary blob, but this isn't the case.
 Thus the binary blob must be converted to ASCII via Base64 so it can become part of the URL.

-So I don't know of any way to pass a variable that is a binary blob to javascript/html audio or image.
-I assume it also applies to Images and Video.
+There doesn't appear to be any way to pass a variable that is a binary blob to javascript/html audio or image.
+This also applies to Images and Video.
 However as the client can access the web-server, then maybe its simplier to leave the audio/image/video files on the server and use a URL pointing to the server to get the file.
-If that's the case then I can't think of reasons to send a binary blob from the server to the client.
+If that's the case then what reasons exist to send a binary blob from the server to the client?